sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2025.md

   text: "**[WomenArts](https://www.womenarts.org/)**is dedicated to increasing
     visibility and opportunities for diverse women artists in all art forms."
 ---
-**What Do the Women Say?** celebrates **International Women’s Day** on March 8, 2025, with a guided meditation and Q&A session led by Ashira Darwish, a Palestinian journalist, therapist, and activist featured in the powerful film *Where Olive Trees Weep.*

 ***Where Olive Trees Weep* will be available for on-demand viewing for two weeks leading up to March 8, 2025.** The film offers a searing exploration of the struggles and resilience of Palestinian people under Israeli occupation.
 Featuring Ashira Darwish, grassroots activist Ahed Tamimi, Israeli journalist Amira Hass, and trauma-healing work by Dr. Gabor Maté, the film delves into themes of loss, trauma, and the quest for justice.

 **[Please register to get access to the film separately through this link.](https://whereolivetreesweep.com/?ref=womensday&affiliate=goldenthreadproductions)**\